UnigramDev/Unigram/README.md

 If you don't want Microsoft Store you can install Unigram from [here](https://unigramdev.github.io/).
 Only major updates will be posted here.
 If you care about minor updates you should use Microsoft Store.

+<a name="alternativedownload"></a>
+## Windows 10 N
+To work with Windows 10 N you will need Media Feature pack.
+To install it properly go to ```Settings > Apps and Features > Add a feature.``` At this point, select Media Feature pack, install it and reboot.

 <a name="wiki"></a>
 ## Wiki
 For additional information (keyboard shortcuts, other contact information, FAQ, missing features, build instructions and other stuff) you can check [Unigram wiki](https://github.com/UnigramDev/Unigram/wiki).